exapsy/peekprof/README.md

   -parent Track the parent of the provided PID.
 If no parent exists, an error is returned
       unless -force is provided.
 If -cmd is provided this is ignored.

-  -pretty Print in a more human-friendly - non-csv format, and print the pid of the running process.
+  -pretty Print in a more human-friendly - non-csv format, and print the pid of the running process if -cmd or -parent is used.

   -nooutput Stop printing the profiler's output to console
 ```